naavyas/CNN-Image-Classifier-Keras-/README.md

 # CNN-Image-Classifier-Keras-
-create an image recognition model using TensorFlow and Keras.
-TensorFlow is a robust deep learning framework, and Keras is a high-level API used to solve real life deep learning problems
+Creating an image recognition model using TensorFlow and Keras.
+TensorFlow is a robust deep learning framework, and Keras is a high-level API used to solve real life deep learning problems.

 In Image recognition, we input an image into a neural network and get a label (that belongs to a pre-defined class) for that image as an output.
 There can be multiple classes for the labeled image.
 If it belongs to a single class, then we call it recognition; if there are multiple classes, we call it classification.